Lua people

-The Lua people (/prt/) are a minority ethnic group native to Laos, although there is now a sizable community living in Thailand.
+The Lua people (/prt/) are a Mon-Khmer minority ethnic group native to Laos, although there is now a sizable community living in Thailand.
 Luaʼ is their preferred autonym (self-designation), while their Lao neighbours tend to call them Thin (Tʻin or Htin; ຖິ່ນ /lo/).
 Another term for this group is Lawa (but they have to be distinguished from the unrelated Lawa people in northern Thailand).
 There are two subgroups: the Mal and the Phai or Pray.

 The Lua or Htin people, as well as the Mlabri people, represent the ancestral Austroasiatic-speakers as example as the indigenous population of Mainland Southeast Asia.

 Their home region is in the provinces of Sainyabuli (Hongsa and Phiang districts) and Bokeo (Pak Tha District).
 In Thailand, most Lua settle in Nan province, close to the border with Laos.

 Language

 The Lua speak Mal and Prai (or Phai), closely related, but not mutually intelligible languages, belonging to the Khmuic branch of the Austroasiatic languages.